neurogeom/CAR/docs/1-CAR-Server.md

 #### Start DBMS Service

-First, download the `DBMS.zip` from the link above, copy it to your Linux server and unzip it.
+First, download the `DBMS.zip` file from the link above, copy it to your Linux server and unzip it.

-After importing the DBMS image (including a swcdbms container and a mongodb container), run the deploy script to auto deploy the DBMS container:
+After importing the DBMS image (including a swcdbms container and a MongoDB  container), run the deployment script to auto deploy the DBMS container:

 ```sh
 cd <your file decompression directory>